 Whether you’re new to the area, or are a D.C. native, you’re invited to consider faith through fellowship with the 20’s & 30’s ministry.
 We welcome and invite people for whom church might be new, as well as lifelong churchgoers, into a responsive community of young adults who are interested in exploring how God shows up in our lives and communities.

-This year, the 20’s & 30’s are exploring a theme of reconciliation.
+The 20’s & 30’s are exploring a theme of reconciliation.
 It is our prayer that we might grow together through listening, fellowship, and service.
 If you have an idea for a new activity or event based on our theme, we’d love to hear from you.

 Join us every third Thursday of the month at 7 pm for happy hour at Baan Thai (1326 14th St.).
 We “Sin Boldly” over appetizers and drinks (alcoholic and non-alcoholic) as we consider timely topics related to scripture and social justice.
 This is truly open to all.
 If you’re new to Luther Place, this is a great chance to Meetup with new people who are excited and enlivened by the work God is doing in our lives.
 We hope to see you there.